deconya/zabbix-twilio/README.md

 Refer to the LICENSE file for the contents of the license.

 Copyright (C) 2014 BeGood Technology Inc. All Rights Reserved.

+* This is a translated version to english from original takahiro-tsutsumi.
+There is no new code.